YizeZhang/Net_Diff/README.md

    3. Change maximum BDS satellite PRN to 40

 2019/12/28
-   1. Support GBM new product downloading and BDS-3 PPP based on them.
+   1. Support GBM new product downloading and BDS-3 PPP based on it.

-   2. Fix bug of approximate estimation.
+   2. Fix bug of BDS-3 satellite attitude mode.

-   3. Fix bug of BDS-3 satellite attitude mode.
+   3. Fix bug of approximate coordinateestimation.

+   4. Fix bug in tightly combined RTK